 The applicant would use traffic control services during construction of the project (PDF HAZ-4 and PDF TT-1).
 To safely address traffic management, the applicant would follow best management practices outlined in the Work Area Traffic Control Handbook (WATCH) (PDF TT-3) and comply with the California Vehicle Code (BNi Building News 2009, DMV 2009).
 Under PDF HAZ-4, the applicant would consult with state and local agencies prior to the initiation of construction activities that may affect traffic, as applicable.
+PDF HAZ-4 also states that the applicant would implement the appropriate traffic controls to avoid or minimize impacts on traffic.
+Therefore, the applicant would adhere to the City of Temecula's Traffic Control Plan Guidelines (Traffic Control Plan Guidelines, City of Temecula 2008).
 Implementation of the PDFs would reduce potential impacts under this criterion to less than significant levels.